modelyst/dbgen/docs/overview_and_concepts.md

 The process of extracting data from one location, transforming it by passing it through one or more functions, and loading it into a database is referred to as the "Extract, Transform, Load" (or ETL) process.

-### Generators
+### ETLSteps

 The ETL process is often comprised of many ETL steps.
-In DBgen, each ETL step is a `Generator`, and each `Generator` has an Extract, a Transform, and a Load.
+In DBgen, each ETL step is an `ETLStep`, and each `ETLStep` has an Extract, a Transform, and a Load.

 ### Extracts